elastos/Elastos.Developer.Website/content/setup/advanced_setup/_index.md

 ## Developer Workflow from private net to testnet to mainnet
 {{< todo "Explain how to switch the app to use privnet/testnet/mainnet" >}}

+## Create a test wallet using your own local node

+{{< todo "Improve.
+This is for people running their own nodes locally (privnet?) to generate a wallet using the CLI instead of the web interface.
+May be more convenient in some cases" >}}

+Connect your local main chain node to testnet using configuration available at <a href="https://github.com/elastos/Elastos.ELA/blob/master/docs/testnet_config.json.sample">Testnet Config Sample</a> and then using a command line interface, do the following:
+{{% highlight "shell" %}}
+$ ela-cli wallet create (?)
+{{% /highlight %}}